Over the years I have written a number of books, and here they are - the latest publications come first

 Gateway Books, 1993.
 First edition.

-Three editions: first (mine) and second secondhand and third currently in print
+Three editions: first (mine) and second are out of print and third currently in print

 In 1991 I was approached to compile a book distilled from the transcripts of twenty years of psychic communication work with some non-earthly cosmic beings called the Council of Nine.
 The group who had received these communications comprised some quite well-known and accomplished people, including the former racing driver Sir John Whitmore, Olympic runner David Hemery, scientist Andrija Puharich, psychic performer Uri Geller, Startrek filmmaker Gene Roddenbery and others such as biologist Lyall Watson and EST founder Werner Erhard.
 The communications were 'transceived' by Phyllis Schlemmer, a deep-trance medium.